jimmyking9999999/gunsaw-level-editor-plus/README.md

 Gunsaw recently allowed modding due to being discontinued, and released a new incomplete level editor alongside that.

-As such, I have combined the best of both worlds and made a mod that hopes to fully give functionality to the level editor ^^
+As such, I have combined the best of both worlds and made a mod that hopes to fully give functionality to the level editor, as well as a online level database ^^

 This is current in a very early state, and will have bugs.
 Join the [Discord server](https://discord.gg/d8xz6mBAab), and enter the [discussion thread](https://ptb.discord.com/channels/955738554129063947/1407174217895645195) to be a part of development!

 <img width="787" height="795" alt="image" src="https://github.com/user-attachments/assets/164cf396-3e3f-486e-ae43-5dbd133be913" />

+# Installation
+1. Find your Gunsaw folder.
+- For itch.io app users, this is `~\AppData\Roaming\itch\apps\gunsaw-demo`
+- For manual web download, this is wherever you extracted the .zip file into

+2. Go to the `gunsaw-demo\Gunsaw_Data\Managed` folder, and replace Assembly-CSharp.dll with the latest download (Assembly-CSharp.dll on this github repository)

+3. Open gunsaw and head to the editor to create with the new tools :)

 # Mod Contents:
 ## New Keybinds
 - `Q` - Selects a `whiteTile`, or default tile to your cursor